Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 const cylinderGeometry = new THREE.CylinderGeometry(radiusTop, radiusBottom, height);

-// cone
+// Cone

 const coneGeometry = new THREE.ConeGeometry(radius, height);